digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 Specifies which algorithm the Load Balancer should use.
 Options are `round_robin`, `least_connections`.
 Defaults to `round_robin`.

+## service.beta.kubernetes.io/do-loadbalancer-size-slug

+Specifies which size the Load Balancer should be created with.
+Options are `lb-small`, `lb-medium`, and `lb-large`.
+Defaults to `lb-small`.

+IMPORTANT NOTE: This feature is currently in closed beta.

 ## service.beta.kubernetes.io/do-loadbalancer-sticky-sessions-type

 Specifies which stick session type the loadbalancer should use.
 Options are `none` or `cookies`.